Quantum fluctuation in an inhomogeneous background and its influence on the phase transition in a finite volume system: The finite size thermal quark system under the inhomogeneous background

 \section{The finite size thermal quark system under the inhomogeneous background}

 In the above discussion the thermal quark system is in the homogeneous case without boundaries.
-However the thermal quark/nuclear matter created in the real heavy ion collisions is always finite size system and rather inhomogeneous.
-Theoretically one has to consider the corrections to the grand potential of MFA.
-Though it is not easy, there are still different ways to work out the corrections.
-In this section we will make use of MRE method to give the finite size corrections to the grand potential, while the corrections from inhomogeneous background will be obtained through scattering phase shift method.
+However the thermal quark/nuclear matter created in the real heavy ion collisions is always a finite size system and rather inhomogeneous.
+Theoretically one has to consider the corrections to the grand potential of the MFA.
+There are different ways to work out the corrections.
+In this section we will make use of the MRE method to give finite size corrections to the grand potential, while the corrections from the inhomogeneous background will be obtained through the scattering phase shift method.